milador/EasyMorseBlue/README.md

 ```
 #include "EasyMorseBlue.h"
 ```
-  4. Include EasyMorseBlueBlue class in your sketch for using keyboard and mouse action functions
+  4. Include EasyMorseBlueHid class in your sketch for using keyboard and mouse action functions
 ```
-#include "EasyMorseHid.h"
+#include "EasyMorseBlueHid.h"
 ```
   5. Initialize EasyMorse morse class
 ```